openfaas/openfaas-cloud/README.md

 ## Conceptual architecture diagram

-This conceptual diagram shows how OpenFaaS Cloud integrates with GitHub through the use of an event-driven architecture.
+This conceptual diagram shows how OpenFaaS Cloud integrates with GitHub/GitLab through the use of an event-driven architecture.

 Main flows:

-1. User pushes code - GitHub push event is sent to github-event function triggering a CI/CD workflow
+1. User pushes code - GitHub/GitLab push event is sent to github-event/gitlab-event function triggering a CI/CD workflow
-2. User removes GitHub app from one or more repos - garbage collection is invoked removing 1-many functions
+2. User removes GitHub/GitLab app from one or more repos - garbage collection is invoked removing 1-many functions
 3. User accesses function via router using "pretty URL" format and request is routed to function via API Gateway

 ![](./docs/conceptual-overview.png)